United Nations Security Council: Reform

 Proposals to reform the Security Council began with the conference that wrote the UN Charter and have continued to the present day.
 As British historian Paul Kennedy writes, "Everyone agrees that the present structure is flawed.
 But consensus on how to fix it remains out of reach."
+The Council's membership has been expanded only once, in 1965, when the number of non-permanent members was increased from six to ten.
+Proposals for further reform have faced resistance from the permanent members, each of whom holds a veto over any Charter amendment.